- Breast Screening

 Men and women invited for screening will receive an invitation letter explaining the programme and an information leaflet entitled bowel cancer screening - the facts.
 The leaflet outlines the benefits and limitations of screening along with an explanation about what your test results mean and what happens next.

-We are keen to promote all three national screening programmes to our local communities.
-Activities being undertaken in Haringey to promote Cancer Screening include:
+We are keen to promote all 3 national screening programmes to our local communities.
+Activities and engagement events in Haringey to promote and improve participation rates in cancer screening include the following:

-If you would like to discuss any ideas regarding promotion within your community please contact Dr Will Maimaris, Public Health Consultant, on 020 8489 1142.
+If you would like to discuss any ideas regarding promotion within your community please contact: